kjayasankar/gender-analysis-in-wiki-deletions/README.md

 # gender-analysis-in-wiki-deletions

-This repository contains a Jupyter notebook demonstrating a data analysis project that investigates gender bias in Wikipedia.
+This repository contains a Jupyter notebook demonstrating a data analysis project that investigates gender bias in Wikipedia articles that was proposed for deletion.

 ## Notebook - Wiki_Gender_Bias.ipynb